-- 1 1/4 c sugar, divided
+- 1 1/4 cup sugar, divided

-- 1/4 c water
+- 1/4 cup water

-- 1 1/2 c heavy whipping cream, divided
+- 1 1/2 cup heavy whipping cream, divided

-- 2 T butter
+- 2 tablespoons butter

-- 1 c milk
+- 1 cup milk

-- 1 T vanilla bean paste
+- 1 tablespoon vanilla

-- 1/2 c milk
+- 1/2 cup milk

-- 2-3 T creamer you just made
+- 2-3 tablespoon creamer you just made

-- 2/3 c coffee
+- 2/3 cup coffee

 - Caramel sauce for drizzling

 - Make the caramel syrup.
 Add 3/4 cup of sugar and 1/4 cup of water to a heavy saucepan and heat until the sugar has completely melted.
 Do not stir once the sugar melts.